MENU

 If you have a polytunnel or greenhouse, you will be able to grow more things.
 If not, you might want to consider investing in some fleece, or even better a mini plastic tunnel (cost about £20) to keep the cold winds off your tender seedlings.

-plant pictureORIENTAL GREENS - milder greens for salads, or tasty mustard greens
+plant pictureASIAN GREENS - milder greens for salads, or tasty mustard greens

 There are a whole range of remarkably cold hardy oriental greens.

-Many are good both in salads and cooked - try Pak Choi, Mizuna, 'Pe Tsai' Chinese Cabbage, Mibuna, and Mispoona, all of which can be sown from June through into the winter.
+Many are good both in salads and cooked - try Pak Choi, Mizuna, Chinese cabbage, Mibuna, and Mispoona, all of which can be sown from June through into the winter.
 We keep sowing small batches every few weeks right through until March, starting a new tray each time we plant out the previous ones into our polytunnel.

 If you don't have a greenhouse or tunnel, Mizuna (for salads) and Komatsuna (cooked) are the hardiest of the mild tasting leaves.